sourcegraph/about/content/blogposts/2023/cheating-is-all-you-need.md

 Can you trust code you copied from somewhere else in your code base?
 NO!

-Can you trust code you just now wrote carefully by hand, yourself?
-NOOOO!
+Can you trust code you *just now wrote carefully by hand, yourself?* NOOOO!

-All you crazy MFs are completely overlooking the fact that **software engineering exists as a discipline because you cannot EVER under any circumstances TRUST CODE.** That’s why we have reviewers.
-And linters.
-And debuggers.
-And unit tests.
-And integration tests.
-And staging environments.
-And runbooks.
-And all of goddamned Operational Excellence.
-And security checkers, and compliance scanners, and on, and on and on!
+All you crazy MFs are completely overlooking the fact that **software engineering exists as a discipline because you cannot EVER under any circumstances TRUST CODE.** That’s why we have *reviewers*.
+And *linters*.
+And *debuggers*.
+And *unit tests*.
+And *integration tests*.
+And *staging environments*.
+And *runbooks*.
+And all of goddamned *Operational Excellence*.
+And *security checkers*, and *compliance scanners*, and on, and on and on!

 So the next one of you to complain that “you can’t trust LLM code” gets a little badge that says “Welcome to *engineering* motherfucker”.
 You’ve finally learned the secret of the trade: Don’t.
 Trust.
 Anything!